 Red Dead Redemption 2 setting

 When and where are the two big questions regarding Red Dead Redemption 2.
-A map leaked from Rockstar HQ reveal a new landscape that could potentially be the next game’s world.
+We know when, but the latter question remains.
+That said, a map leaked from Rockstar HQ reveal a new landscape that could potentially be the next game’s world.
 This map includes a section from the last game, such as Armadillo, but massively expands to the east.
 If you take a look at the bottom left of this new map, you can see the Blackwater settlement that featured in Red Dead Redemption.

 This huge new area, which is apparently confirmed as legitimate by TechRadar’s sources, contains massive plains and mountainous areas that could be Rockstar’s version of the Rockies.
 There’s also a bayou swamp region to the south east.
 Hopefully Red Dead 2’s main character will be able to swim this time.

-The second official trailer for RDR2 appears to confirm a lot of the details of this leaked map, including a bayou area, a mountain range, snowy areas, and some areas of the Great Plains.
+The first gameplay trailer confirms swamp, mountain, forest, desert and city areas.
 Some Creole and Antebellum architecture can be spotted throughout the trailer, which suggests that condensed versions of Louisiana or the southern states will feature throughout Red Dead Redemption 2.
 A mountain range that resembles the Rocky Mountains also features in the trailer, while shots of grizzly bears and lush forests all but confirm a shift eastwards towards states like Wyoming and Montana.

 Red Dead Redemption 2 story